elixierco/elixier/README.md

 - You need at least 100GB free space, preferably SSD

-- At least 8 vCore with 16GB RAM is recommended, or you might face issue where kubernetes unable to allocate resources for the services.
+- At least 16 vCore with 32GB RAM is recommended, or you might face issue where kubernetes unable to allocate resources for the services, or services crashing.
+8vCore with 16GB RAM can still work, but do not enable elixier-security, auto scaling and high availability.

 Installation
 --------------